-Joseph Henry Blackburne: A Chess Biography is published by McFarland.
+Joseph Henry Blackburne: A Chess Biography was published by McFarland in 2015.

 Prices quoted online may vary from one retailer to another, and postage is of course a factor as the book is heavy.